spaceharpoon/rock-paper-scissors/README.md

 ## Working

-* The game creator would create a link to the game on our website and get a link to post on farcaster frames
+* Creators can visit our website to create a game.
+A link is generated for users to create a post

-* Once the game creator creates a post on farcaster, the frame would be rendered for all users to play
+* Once the creator posts a game, other users or followers can play the game against the creator

-* Other users can directly play on farcaster

-* Once the game creator decides to reveal the game, the original post will only show the results and the option to play will disappear
+* The creator can reveal the game at any point, and the original post will display the results